-Unless can appeal to the Democratic Super Delegates' sense of fairness and get them to reconsider their commitments based on the outcome of the most recent state primaries and caucuses, our November presidential contest will be between and Donald .
+Unless Bernie Sanders can appeal to the Democratic Super Delegates’ sense of fairness and get them to reconsider their commitments based on the outcome of the most recent state primaries and caucuses, our November presidential contest will be between Hillary Clinton and .

 As I see it, this election is an incredible for all of us to get a front row seat to history and watch some of the best branding minds in the country put their heads together to build their candidates’ images.

-If you can remove your partisan hat for a moment and take a strategic look at both sides, let me share what my buddy, genius John Demarchi thinks is the way Hillary Clinton and should build their brands.
+If you can remove your partisan hat for a moment and take a strategic look at both sides, let me share what my buddy, marketing genius John Demarchi thinks is the way Hillary Clinton and Donald Trump should build their .

 Donald Trump Hillary Clinton